shreyahhh/EmoteAI_Journal/README.md

 ## 📊 Key Screens

-- **Journal:** Write and edit entries, see AI-powered tags for emotions and themes.
+- **Journal:** Write and edit entries, see AI-powered tags for emotions, themes, and activities.
-- **Insights:** View mood/sentiment charts, dot representation, and generate a weekly AI summary.
+- **Insights:** View mood/sentiment charts, word cloud, mood-activity insights, and generate a weekly AI summary.
+- **Timeline:** Browse your journal history by month and revisit memories.
+- **Chat:** Ask Emote questions about your journal and get AI-powered, context-aware answers.
 - **Resources:** Get personalized resource recommendations and interactive AI advice.
+- **Settings:** Manage reminders, notifications, and export your data.

 ## 🧠 Ethical Considerations
 - This app is not a diagnostic tool.